 (Advertising)

 At some point you will want to start advertising.
 We started out slow with advertising because we were not sure we would be able to meet demand.
-We received the highest response from the senior center, and city newsletters.
+We received the highest response from the senior center and city newsletters.

 Step 3 Create-a-class